 Halley visited Isaac Newton in Cambridge for the first time in 1684.
 A group of Royal Society members, including physicist and biologist Robert Hooke, architect Christopher Wren and Isaac Newton, were trying to crack the code of planetary motion.
 Halley was the youngest to join the trio in their mission to use mathematics to describe how – and why – the planets move around the sun.
 They were all competing against one another to find the solution first, which was very motivating.
 Their problem was to find a mechanical model that would keep the planet orbiting around the sun without it escaping the orbit or falling into the star.

-Hooke and Halley determined that the solution to this problem would be a force that keeps a planet in orbit around a star and must decrease as the inverse square of its distance from the star, what we today know as the inverse-square law.
+Hooke and Halley determined that the solution to this problem would be a force that keeps a planet in orbit around a star and must decrease as the inverse square of its distance from the star.
+Today we know this as the inverse-square law.

-Hooke and Halley were on the right track, but they were not able to create a theoretical orbit that would match observations, in spite of a monetary prize to be given by Wren.
+Hooke and Halley were on the right track, but they were not able to create a theoretical orbit that would match observations, despite Wren donating a monetary prize.

-Halley visited Newton and explained the concept to him, also explaining that he couldn’t prove it.
+Halley explained the concept to Newton, also explaining that he couldn’t prove it.
 Newton, encouraged by Halley, developed Halley’s work into one of the most famous scientific works to this day, Mathematical Principles of Natural Philosophy, often referred to simply as Newton’s Principia.

 Halley became Astronomer Royal